hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/creating_sawtooth_network.rst

           "link": "http://rest-api:8008/peers"
         }

 #.
-(Optional) You can also run Sawtooth commands on a validator node to show
+(Optional) You can also run the following Sawtooth commands on a validator
-   the other nodes on the network, called `peers`.
+   node to show the other nodes on the network.

    a.
 Run ``sawtooth peer list`` to show the peers of a particular node.

    b.
 Run ``sawnet peers list`` to display a complete graph of peers on the
-      network.
+      network (available in Sawtooth release 1.1 and later).

 #.
 Submit a transaction to the REST API on the first validator node.
 This
    example sets a key named ``MyKey`` to the value 999.